instana/helm-charts/instana-agent/README.md

 * Use K8sensor by default.
 * kubernetes.deployment.enabled setting overrides k8s_sensor.deployment.enabled setting.
-* Use feature PSP flag in k8sensor ClusterRole only when podsecuritypolicy.enabe is true.
+* Use feature PSP flag in k8sensor ClusterRole only when podsecuritypolicy.enable is true.
 * Throw failure if customer specifies proxy with k8sensor.
 * Set env var INSTANA_KUBERNETES_REDACT_SECRETS true if agent.redactKubernetesSecrets is enabled.